jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Upasunda.md

 RacialMods: +6 Escape Artist, +4 Perception
 Languages: Common, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Infused Weapons (Su): >
-SpecialAbilities: Infused Weapons (Su) In addition to being evil and lawful, weapons an upasunda wields are considered to be magic for the purposes of overcoming damage reduction.
-Multiweapon Mastery (Ex) An upasunda takes no penalties when fighting with multiple weapons.
+    In addition to being evil and lawful, weapons an upasunda wields are considered to be magic for the purposes of overcoming damage reduction.
+  Multiweapon Mastery (Ex): >
+    An upasunda takes no penalties when fighting with multiple weapons.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: